Origins GinZing Energy-boosting Treatment Lotion Mist Review

 Review

-Results you may expect from using Origins GinZing Energy-boosting Treatment Lotion Mist:
+Does Origins GinZing Energy-boosting Treatment Lotion Mist Work?

-Quite moisturizing: Origins GinZing Energy-boosting Treatment Lotion Mist has a moisturizing rating of 4.4 out of 10.
+According to CreamScan analysis, Origins GinZing Energy-boosting Treatment Lotion Mist is quite moisturizing, with a moisturizing rating of 4.4 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a very high humectancy of 8.7 out of 10, primarily due to the high content of Butylene Glycol (est. ≈6.0%).